Little Green Light is a cloud-based donor management system for fundraisers.

 Online donation forms are prime targets for fraudsters trying to validate stolen credit card information (which can cause chargebacks).
 Little Green Light has safeguards in place to reduce the likelihood of fraudsters using your forms to test stolen credit cards.
 Here are a couple of steps you can take to minimize the chance that your forms will be used in this way:

 Per our Terms of Service, our customers own their own data.
 All current customers can download a comprehensive export of their data at any time.

 Yes, you can create a zipped file of your data using a Comprehensive Export.
-You can schedule that report to run as often as you’d like (daily, weekly, or monthly) and automatically have it emailed to you or other members of your team.
-That said, your data is automatically backed up on secure servers, so there’s no need to keep a backup locally.
+You can run this report as often as you’d like.
+Your data is also automatically backed up on secure servers, so there’s no need to keep a backup locally.
 And note that the format of the comprehensive download is not suitable for uploading back into Little Green Light without some manipulation.